basarat/typescript-book/docs/compiler/binder.md

             // followed by
             for each SourceFile `ts.mergeSymbolTable` (in checker)
 ```
-The binder doesn't contain much internal state of its own and can be thought of as just a bunch of function located in `binder.ts` that are driven by `checker.ts`.
+The unit of work for the binder is a SourceFile.
+The `binder.ts` is driven by `checker.ts`.